kettanaito/atomic-layout/README.md

 ## Motivation

-Think of how you create layouts today.
-Most likely you have a set of reusable units \(atoms\) to combine them into functional compositions.
-However, layout is also about spacing and positioning.
-So you manage CSS properties to ensure your layout is just right.
-Guess what, not only that results into your writing more CSS, but that also makes your atoms _contextual_, thus _non-predictable_.
+Think of how we create layouts today.
+Most likely we define a set of reusable units \(atoms\) to combine them into functional compositions.
+But how do we handle spacing that should describe the position of our units?
+Usually, we manage CSS properties of those units to make sure the spacing is just right.
+Not only that results into writing redundant CSS, but it also makes our atoms **contextual** and, thus, **non-maintainable**.

-Atomic layout solves this problem by introducing a dedicated layer responsible for spacial distribution in your layouts.
-That allows to reuse atom components in any layout possible **without mutating** those composites.
+Atomic layout solves this problem by exposing a dedicated layer responsible for spacial distribution in a layout, or any of its parts.
+That allows to reuse atom components in any layout possible **without mutating** them.

 ## Install